 From here on out, you’ll basically add more oil to your wok or skillet, stir in the veggies, and then top them off with dried seasonings.
 For the final ‘stir,’ you’ll just add back in the pre-cooked chicken, stir in the teriyaki sauce (to your desired level), and then continue to stir fry the blend for a few more minutes until all the veggies are crisp and tender.
 That’s it!

 BUILD YOUR BOWL

-All put together, our Teriyaki Chicken Stir Fry recipe is large enough for 4-6 generous sized portions at about 320-480 calories each.
+All put together, our Teriyaki Chicken Stir Fry recipe is large enough for 4-6 generous-sized portions.
 This includes the teriyaki sauce fully prepared as per the recipe.
 If you’re planning for leftovers, this stir fry can last in your fridge for up to 3-4 days so long as it’s stored in an airtight container.

 You have countless options when it comes to building your bowl.
 Enjoy it with grains like rice or quinoa.
 Perhaps even serve it on a bed of leafy greens like arugula (as we do) for a “cooked salad.”
 Visit our Nutrition Glossary so you can confidently choose the best greens for you.

 Though our recipe calls for chopped chicken breast, you can easily replace the chicken with equal portions of another quality protein source like shrimp, beef or your favorite meatless substitute for a vegan-friendly blend.
 It’s all about building a bowl that works best for YOU.

 That Salad Lady wants to see your bowl!
 If you like it, which we are sure you will, drop a comment below and tag pics on Instagram with @thatsaladlady, #thatsaladlady and #buildyourbowl.
 If you love it, pin it on Pinterest and share it on Facebook and Twitter using #thatsaladlady.